-- Ensure the Subnet Mask address is set to 255.255.255.0 by clicking Status in the strip of icons at the top of any Modem GUI screen. - Verify the Modem's settings are the same as the computer by clicking Status in the strip of icons at the top of any Modem GUI screen. - If running Windows 2000 or XP, check the computer's TCP/IP settings.
+- Ensure the Subnet Mask address is set to 255.255.255.0 by clicking Status in the "Main Menu" screen. - Verify the Modem's settings are the same as the computer by clicking Status in the "Main Menu" screen. - If running Windows 2000, or XP, check the computer's TCP/IP settings.
 Select Start, Run, enter in the "Open" text box, then press OK.
 A "DOS" window appears, with a blinking cursor (prompt).
 Enter ipconfig at the cursor, then press Enter on the keyboard.